Rules and regulations of the Bpi public spaces

 18 – Food and drinks

-For reasons of hygiene and to respect the collections integrity, it is forbidden to eat food in the library spaces.
-Drinks are tolerated in closed recipients.
-A cafeteria is available for visitors on the second level.
+For reasons of hygiene and to respect the integrity of the collections, it is forbidden to consume food in library areas outside the area reserved for this purpose.
+Beverages are tolerated in closed containers.

 19 – Neutrality

-It is forbidden to engage in religious or political acts, distribute leaflets, make pitches, subscriptions, collect signatures.
-Commerce, advertising and propaganda are also forbidden in the library.
+It is forbidden to engage in religious or political acts, to distribute leaflets, or to make requests, subscriptions or collect signatures.
+Trade, advertising and propaganda are also forbidden in the library.

 20 – Image reproduction rights

-In order to guarantee the image reproduction rights of each individual and intellectual and artistic property rights, it is forbidden, except with the express permission of the establishment’s management, to take photographs of the building or users or to make visual or sound recordings whatever they may be.
+In order to guarantee everyone’s right to an image and to intellectual and artistic property rights, it is forbidden to take photographs of the building or the public, or to make visual or sound recordings of any kind, without the express authorization of the library’s management.

-22 – What to do in the event of the Bpi being evacuated
+22 – Conduct in the event of evacuation of the Bpi

-In the event of a major incident threatening the safety of visitors and staff of the Bpi such as a major technical problem, a bomb alert or discovery of a suspicious package, an alarm will be sounded to signal evacuation of the Bpi.
-In order for an evacuation to take place in the best timeframes and best safety conditions, visitors must immediately and calmly move towards the emergency exits provided to do so.
+In the event of a major incident endangering the safety of Bpi staff and the public, such as a major technical problem, fire, bomb threat or discovery of a suspicious package, the Bpi will be evacuated by means of an audible alarm.
+To ensure that evacuation takes place as quickly and safely as possible, members of the public must immediately and calmly move towards the emergency exits provided for this purpose.

 23 – Theft of personal belongings